 - Let the cookies cool on the pan for about 2 minutes before moving them to parchment paper on the counter.

-- Keep the cookies in a sealed container because you want them to stay soft for days.
+- Keep the easy pudding cookies in a sealed container because you want them to stay soft for days.

-- Finally, microwave each cooled cookie for about 5-7 seconds if you want to enjoy a hot “fresh” cookie.
+- Microwave each cooled cookie for about 5-7 seconds if you want to enjoy a hot “fresh” cookie.

 Can you freeze pudding cookies?

 Yes, you can freeze these cookies.
 Make sure to place them in a single layer on a plate or cookie sheet for about 30 minutes in the freezer.
 Then place in a freezer safe bag or container for up to 3 months.